janparttimaa/custom-administrative-templates/Sparx Enterprise Architect/README.md

 This repository includes custom Administrative Templates for Sparx Enterprise Architect that can be used on your on-prem environment or Microsoft Intune.

 ## OMA-URI of ADMX-template

+> [!IMPORTANT]
+> Unfortunately you cannot set "AutoCheckoutEx" using this ADMX-template.
+Instead you need to use another methods.
+Some of these have are listed below:
+> - On-Prem: "Registry" section from Group Policy Management Editor.
+> - Cloud:
+>   - **Option 1:** [Remediations](https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/remediations) -feature from Intune.
+>   - **Option 2:** Deploy PowerShell-script, that will implement "AutoCheckoutEx" with needed value as an application and add AutoCheckoutEx" with needed value to detection method.
+>   - **Option 3:** Wrap Sparx Enterprise Architect installer to [PSAppDeployToolkit](https://psappdeploytoolkit.com/).
+For post-installation section import "AutoCheckoutEx" with needed value.
+Remember to add "AutoCheckoutEx" and needed value to detection method when deploying Sparx Enterprise Architect as an application.

 Here you can see OMA-URI information for released ADMX-template, that can be deployed via Intune using ingestion.

 | ADMX-template | OMA-URI |